RaymondDunn/raymonddunn.github.io/content/posts/20250827 deleted chapter.md

 ---
-title: A deleted chapter from my PhD
+title: I deleted this subchapter from my PhD
 date: 2025-08-27T00:00:00.000Z
-description: I liked it more than some other folks did...
+description: But I liked it more than some other folks did...
 image: images/ghost_path.png
 imageAltAttribute: worm ghost
 tags:
   - phd
   - life
-draft: true
 ---
 When I was working on my phd dissertation, the first draft of chapter 1 got way up in the clouds.
 It was during a time where I was reflecting on myself and my journey over the past 12 years of research, and I was feeling rather spiritual.

 Here's a snippet from my original Chapter 1, the intro, which captures the vibe I was going for.
 Ultimately it was not the right fit but there were some pretty ideas that I'll probably explore more in the near future.

-Introduction
+## Introduction

 What was the first thought?
 How deterministic are brains?
 How do you measure cognition?
 How do we achieve a deeper level of understanding of the brain?
 How does a brain work?
 These are examples of questions which I have had the privilege of probing during graduate school.
 These questions have no reasonable answers, but taking them seriously has directly motivated and inspired the past several years of the life and, by extension, this dissertation.
 My outlook on biology, human intelligence, and how to advance the bleeding edge of knowledge is forever tied to the freedom I have felt over the past several years, by allowing my curiosity to guide me week after week.